crhbetz/mp-activityFile/README.md

 # mp-activityFile
-MAD plugin to touch a `.active` file when there is an active connection to RGC on a device
+MAD plugin to touch a `.active` file when there is an active connection to RGC on a device and/or write device IPs to a `.ips` file.

 ### Description
 This very simple plugin will touch a file called `$origin.active` in the folder you configured as files-folder in MAD (default: `files/` inside your MAD folder) for every device that currently has RGC connected to MAD.